When

 Since the nine-inch wasn't designed for an IRS halfshaft, the

 conversions are quite expensive too.
-Why do you have an optional
+Why do

 rear suspension?
-Many of our customers spend most of their driving time
+Many of our

 on the track.
 While the Jag brakes are perfectly adequate for

 hard street use, they don't cool well under track conditions.
-We

 took the time to re-design the whole assembly to move the brakes